public-awesome/mainnet/stargaze-1/v10_0_0_UPGRADE.md

 ## WARNING: WasmVM

-After the v10 upgrade automatically halts the chain remove the wasm cache located in `rm -rf ~/.starsd/wasm/wasm/cache` and start the node with the new version.
+If you are using v10.0.0 instead of v10.0.1, after the v10 upgrade automatically halts the chain, remove the wasm cache located in `rm -rf ~/.starsd/wasm/wasm/cache` and start the node with the new version.

 If you see the following error stop the node remove the cache and start the node again.